b3-exmo/b3-exmo.github.io/docs/Culture/Gods Conditional Love.md

 &nbsp;

-**"yeah but those are just worldly views, philosophies of men, etc- they're not led by divine influence!"** - some imagined [[Logical fallacies#Strawman Fallacy|strawman argument]]
+**"yeah but those are just worldly views, philosophies of men, etc- they're not led by divine influence!"** - some imagined [[Logical Fallacies#Strawman Fallacy|strawman argument]]

 True.
 To find those quotes, I literally just googled "_parents conditional love_", seeing how we're taught that God is our Heavenly *Father*.